Forgot password

 How to Obtain Stands in Bridger Western

 Unlike guns and utility items, which you can purchase from various sources, Stands in Bridger Western are gacha-style items that you have to pull.
 There are currently two main ways to obtain them, and they are quite different from each other.
 Depending on what you want, either method can work.
-Here’s how to get them.
+There is also a 5% chance to receive a shiny skin whenever your Stand is rolled through any obtainment method.
+Here's how to get them.

 Corpse Parts (Main Stand Obtainment Method)